 Immediately post op – You will wake up with a splint over the top of your nose and some gauze under your nose.
-Your breathing through your nose is usually reasonable good immediately after the procedure.
+Breathing through your nose is usually reasonable immediately after the procedure.
 The pain is usually not significant because there is a lot of local anaesthetic in the nose.

 At night – Take some pain relief when you are about to go to sleep on the first night.
 This will ensure that you have a comfortable sleep.

 You will go home with some ointment.
 Use the wash bottle in your nose then apply the ointment to the small incision that is on the underside of your nose.
 You need to apply the ointment morning and night for the first 2 weeks to the incision.